 So the Death Note movie on Netflix sucks ass.
 I’m not surprised since Western adaptations of beloved anime series are always trash (looking at you, Dragon Ball Evolution).
 Why am I bringing this up?
 Well, because it featured this song, I Don’t Wanna Live Without Your Love by Chicago.
 Like I said in the last list, ever since Cetera left, the band have been in a competition to be worse than him and, boy, do they find a way with this.
 Instead of Jason Scheff, we have Bill Champlin on the vocals, who’s slightly better (because he’s not doing a Cetera impersonation), but barely.
 The writing is exactly what the title implies, a hyperbolic sad statement of not being able to live without someone over the sappiest instrumentation the 80s could cough up.
 I’ve seen a lot of people say that Chicago was the 80s equivalent to Nickelback, which isn’t accurate for one reason: Nickelback never had a good period.
 They always sucked.
 Chicago actually used to be good at one point.
 I think Maroon 5 would be a more accurate comparison.

 After getting the boot from New Edition, Bobby Brown went solo.
-The only song I like from Bobby Brown is My Prerogative.
-Everything else is either okay or awful.
+My Prerogative is one of the few songs from him that I like.
+Most of his stuff were either okay or awful.
 Guess which category Don’t Be Cruel fall under?
 This is some really bad New Jack swing production.
 The synths, the keys, the percussion, etc., is all a mixing catastrophe.
 As a singer, Bobby Brown has always been average, but bad production can make it the worst thing ever as he sounds horrible here.
 Even worse is his rapping, which he spends half the song on.
 An MC, he is not.
 We also see that Bobby Brown is a jackass as he’s berating his girl for not giving him credit for treating her right, buying her all of the things a girl could want.
 Dude, respect is earned, not given or bought.
 What do you want, a blowjob?
 This is one of many examples of what can go wrong with hip-hop/R&B fusions.

 A Groovy Kind Of Love is a song written by Toni White and Carole Bayer Sager and has seen many covers through the years with the two most famous versions being from The Mindbenders and Phil Collins.
 The Mindbenders version is a damn great song.
 Seriously.
 Check it out if you haven’t.
 The Phil Collins version, on the other hand?
 Yuck.
 The Mindbenders made this song into a midtempo beat song with an actual groove.
 Phil Collins, on the other hand, made it into a slow, schmaltzy ballad driven by an electric piano.
 How ironic that a song called A Groovy Kind Of Love would have no groove in it at all.
 Also, Collins’ voice is full of reverb, which works against the song’s favor and takes away from the emotion.
 Skip this and listen to the Mindbenders’ version instead.